How Often Should You Go to the Dentist? Your Top Questions – Answered!

 - People with gum disease.

-Therefore, it’s always best to check with your Calgary dentist to determine how many checkups and cleanings you need per year to optimize your oral health.
+Therefore, it’s always best to check with our dental team to determine how many checkups and cleanings you need per year to optimize your oral health.

 The best dentists will tailor your treatment recommendations to your specific individual needs.